davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 title: Tonga, Part 3: 14 September - 29 September 2018
 date: 2019-02-08

-**Work in Progress**
+**WORK IN PROGRESS**

-Neiafu, Anchorages 11 and 30
+**Nieafu, Anchorages 11 and 30**

-*Friday, September 14th*
+*Nieafu*

-I was lucky to have a birthday shared with friends from Kuan Yin and Shamata at the best view in town as its name suggests Bella Vista.
+Friday, September 14th I was lucky to have a birthday shared with friends from Kuan Yin and Shamata  at the best view in town as its name suggests, Bella Vista.
 A bottle of wine and lunch and in true Crazy Love style moved on to a mini pub crawl.
 Hey you only turn 42 once.
-The night ended with dancing at Basque Tavern.
+The night ended with dancing at Basque Tavern with the Danish ladies.

-*Saturday*

-We caught another rugby game at Refuge (those Springboks actually won against the All Blacks), ate more fish and chips,

-*Sunday*

-Invited aboard Desiderata for Sunday roast with Stuart and Julia.
-These folks know how to put on a 3 course dinner and let me tell you it was the most delicious meal I had in Nieafu - crab topped with caviar over fresh tomatoes and a pork roast (they called it crackling pig) the make my mouth water as I write this.
+Saturday we recovered and then caught another rugby game at Refuge (those Springboks actually won against the All Blacks), ate more fish and chips,  and were invited aboard Desiderata for Sunday roast with Stuart and Julia.
+These folks know how to put on a 3 course dinner and let me tell you it was the most delicious meal I had in Nieafu - crab topped with caviar over fresh tomatoes and a pork roast that makes my mouth water as I write this.
+Monday the country celebrated the Prince’s birthday (all government offices were closed) and yet another friend from Samoa came through Tonga, drinks and games aboard Charabia with Mark and Helen.

-*Monday*

-Tonga celebrated the Prince’s birthday and yet another friend from Samoa came through Tonga, drinks and games aboard Charabia with Mark and Helen.

-Our visas were due to expire soon, therefore a quick trip to immigration for an extension.
+Our visas were due to expire soon, therefore on Tuesday we made a quick trip to immigration for an extension.
 Granted quite easily for $60 TOP per person per month.
 We extended an additional month through Oct 23.
 Some provisioning and we were ready for a few more anchorages away from town.

+*Anchorage 11, Tapana*

-Anchorage 19, Tapana - Wednesday we headed out to Tapana, a highly recommended spot by a number of sailors.
+Wednesday, September 19 we headed out to Tapana, a highly recommended spot by a number of sailors.
 We arrived and felt at home immediately.
 There are a few boats moored here year round and a few moorings up for grabs for a price.
 Anchoring away from the crowd seemed like a good plan.
 Anchor set in a somewhat sandy bottom and a swim was in order.
 The next day greeted us with the most rain I’ve seen come down in a day.
 Between buckets and pots we collected 6 or so gallons of the best tasting rain water.
 The sun came back out Friday